Can German technology feed Europe's lithium appetite? | DW | 27.07.2020

 "Germany's deposits alone won't be enough to cater for the needs of Europe as a whole," the head of the German mining association VRB said, and noted that lithium production in Germany would only have a future under certain conditions.

-As mining cost in South America were substantially lower, for example, he said that Germany must finally decide between higher costs on the one hand and a lower carbon footprint for its lithium on the other.
+As mining costs in South America were substantially lower, for example, he said that Germany must finally decide between higher costs on the one hand and a lower carbon footprint for its domestic lithium on the other.